SOFTENG310-G7/degree-planner/README.md

 ### Step 3

-Create an `.env.local` file in the root directory of your clone and insert your API keys for [Supabase](https://supabase.com) and the University of Auckland [Classes Api&nbsp;V2](https://developer.auckland.ac.nz/prd/documentation/api-classes-v2):
+Create an `.env.local` file in the root directory of your clone and insert your API keys for [Supabase](https://supabase.com) and the University of Auckland [Course Catalog Api&nbsp;V3](https://developer.auckland.ac.nz/prd/documentation/api-course-catalog-v3):

 ```
 NEXT_PUBLIC_SUPABASE_URL=